franciscop/umbrella/jquery.md

 u('.subNavMenu').nodes[n].after(enMenuButton);
 ```

-If you wants to have an umbrella `.eq()` method and don't care about an extra function call, adding this to your script may help:
+If you wants to have an UmbrellaJS `.eq()` method and don't care about an extra function call, adding this to your script may help:

 ```
 // get the nth of the nodes